 So much so, that Laurie sent car fanatic and pastor Steve Wilburn of Core Church LA to Mexicali, Mexico to witness the official validation of the iconic 1968 Ford Mustang GT.

-Wilburn, a former pastor at Harvest, took the recent opportunity to help promote the upcoming documentary (Steve McQueen: American Icon releases for one-night event September 28) at SoCal Harvest by bringing a member of his church, who is rebuilding the car, to the press room.
+Wilburn, a former pastor at Harvest, took the recent opportunity to help promote the upcoming documentary (Steve McQueen: American Icon) at SoCal Harvest by bringing a member of his church, who is rebuilding the car, to the press room.
 The documentary helps to reveal McQueen’s journey to a faith in Jesus, not common knowledge about the actor described as Hollywood’s “King of Cool.”

 “When I called Ralph Garcia (Jr) about this car I’m thinking there’s no way this guy has the missing Bullitt.
 This car has been missing for 49 years,” Wilburn said.
 He told TogetherLA.net [WATCH EXCLUSIVE VIDEO BELOW] that Garcia was able to relay facts about the car, including photos, to him that began to convince him that the vehicle was authentic.

 Wilburn said that from the moment the conversation about the car began, Garcia conveyed that he simply wanted the car to help glorify God.

 Garcia had heard about Laurie’s effort to tell the story of McQueen at last year’s Harvest event.
 Five months later, Garcia found the Bullitt car and contacted Laurie and was then referred to Wilburn.
 He went to Core Church LA to meet with Wilburn and “fell in love” with the church and became a “Core Church family member.”

 Laurie wrote about the discovery of the car:

 This wasn’t discovering the Ark of the Covenant or the Ten Commandments, but the discovery stopped me dead in my tracks for two reasons.